wilgaboury/jsignal/docs/src/content/docs/guides/hotswap.md

 ## Application Code

 The application code also needs to be changed in order to add hotswap component instrumentation.
-The easiest way to do this is by changing the app start code to look like this: `SiguiThread.start(() -> SiguiUtil.provideHotswapInstrumentation(() -> { ... }));`.
-The library also provides a `SiguiUtil.conditionallyProvideHotswapInstrumentation` which will check only enable hotswap if the system variable `sigui.hotswap` is set to true.
+The easiest way to do this is by changing the app start code to look like this: `UiThread.start(() -> UiUtil.provideHotswapInstrumentation(() -> { ... }));`.
+The library also provides a `UiUtil.conditionallyProvideHotswapInstrumentation` which will check only enable hotswap if the system variable `jsignal.hotswap` is set to true.

 ## Espresso (Recommended)